Axellience/customgen-documentation/reverse.md

 ### Why the reverse process is taking so long?
 The reverse engineering process performs 4 main phases.
-The first one is the cloning of your repository, the second one is the reverse phase, the third one is the model refinement phase and, finally, the last phase delete the cloned repository.
+The first one is the cloning of your repository, the second one is the reverse phase, the third one is the model refinement phase and, finally, the last phase deletes the cloned repository.
 During benchmarks, we observed that in almost 95% of the time, the repository cloning operation takes the most time.
 The engine has to get your entire code and git history from your repository and, obviously, if your history is long and big, well... you do the math ;) (of course, we are working on other solution to accelerate this first phase).